allocate-app/allocate/README.md

 ## Installation:

-This is not yet ready for release, but if you would like to play with the project, feel free to clone the project and build using Flutter.
+This is not yet ready for release, but if you would like to play with the project, feel free to clone the repo and build using Flutter.
 You will require a supabase api key or to refactor to an online backend of your choosing.

-Online is implemented but not fully tested.
+Online functionality is implemented but not fully tested.

 ## What has been implemented so far: